weibeld/terraform-aws-kubeadm/modules/network/README.md

 The ID of the created VPC and subnet can then be passed to the `vpc_id` and `subnet_id` variables of the [kubeadm](https://github.com/weibeld/terraform-aws-kubeadm) module, which causes the Kubernetes cluster to be created in the given VPC and subnet.

-For a more detailed usage example, see the [_cluster in dedicated VPC_](https://github.com/weibeld/terraform-aws-kubeadm/tree/master/examples/ex3-cluster-in-dedicated-vpc).
+For how to use the network submodule together with the kubeadm module, see the [_cluster in dedicated VPC_](https://github.com/weibeld/terraform-aws-kubeadm/tree/master/examples/ex3-cluster-in-dedicated-vpc) example.

 ### AWS resources